| 7 min read

 Use our DMARC checker to see your current aspf setting and whether your emails are passing SPF alignment.

 For ongoing visibility, sign up for DMARCTrust and add your domain.
-You’ll see exactly which senders pass or fail SPF alignment and can make informed decisions about your configuration.
+You’ll see exactly which senders pass or fail SPF alignment, broken down by sending source, so you know where the problem actually is before touching anything.

 Read Next